canonical/certification-docs/Self-Test_Guide-16.04.rst

--  If the SUT has multiple disk controllers (such as a motherboard-based disk controller and a separate RAID controller), we strongly recommend that disk devices be connected to both controllers during testing.
+-  If the SUT has multiple disk controllers (such as a motherboard-based disk controller and a separate RAID controller), we strongly recommend that disk devices be connected to all controllers during testing.

 -  CPUs should support virtualization (VMX/SVM), when supported by CPU architecture.